blue-putty/focus/README.md

 # Automatic color filtering
-Toggles on/off built-in Windows grayscale mode for better focus.
+Toggles  built-in Windows grayscale mode for better focusing based on time of day.

 ## What it does: